nowaalex/af-utils/website/src/content/reference/virtual-core/interfaces/VirtualScrollerInitialParams.md

 Actual size is always reported by internal `ResizeObserver` when [VirtualScroller.attachItem](/virtual/reference/virtual-core/classes/VirtualScroller#attachitem) is called.
 Bad item size assumptions can turn into shaky scrolling experience.
 Accuracy here is rewarded.

+Assigning a different `estimatedItemSize` through [VirtualScroller.set](/virtual/reference/virtual-core/classes/VirtualScroller#set) preserves cached sizes in the currently rendered `[from, to)` range and resets cached sizes outside it to the new estimate.
+Consequently, an item in that range which is still awaiting its first `ResizeObserver` delivery can temporarily retain the previous estimate.
+When scrolling is idle, the model corrects the native offset to preserve the current visible anchor; an end-aligned viewport remains at the end.

 #### Inherited from

 [`VirtualScrollerRuntimeParams`](/virtual/reference/virtual-core/interfaces/VirtualScrollerRuntimeParams).[`estimatedItemSize`](/virtual/reference/virtual-core/interfaces/VirtualScrollerRuntimeParams#estimateditemsize)